bka-git/pangolin-adguard-doh/README.md

 Configure the AdGuard target on the homelab's Newt site with scheme `https` and port `443`: `https://10.10.10.53:443` in this example.
 Use the backend TLS server name matching AdGuard's certificate and configure the issuing CA as trusted where required.
 The IP identifies the destination; it is not necessarily a name covered by the certificate.

 Inspect the effective configuration through a private/authenticated Traefik dashboard or from the trusted Docker network.
 Find the generated service name and insert it into the custom DoH router.
-The original setup used `2-AdGuard-DoH-Test-service@http`; this name is installation-specific.
+The original setup used `REPLACE_WITH_PANGOLIN_GENERATED_SERVICE@http`; this name is installation-specific.

 The custom router uses the generated **service**, not the generated router's authentication chain.
 A DNS client cannot complete Pangolin's browser login.
 The mTLS route must therefore be the only admitted public path to this backend.